In Tupelo, Mississippi

 Weakening muscle tissue linked to aging is the most common cause of the condition.

-Are You Looking For An Oculoplastic Surgeon In Tupelo, MS To Treat Your Ectropion?
+Are You Looking For An Oculoplastic Surgeon In Tupelo, Mississippi To Treat Your Ectropion?

 If your eyes are constantly irritated or watering or if it appears your eyelids are drooping, schedule an appointment at to meet with our oculoplastic surgeon, .

-Relief & Treatment – Eyelid Surgery In Tupelo, MS
+Relief & Treatment – Eyelid Surgery In Tupelo, Mississippi

 Lubricating ointments and artificial tears can aid in the relief of ectropion symptoms.
 However, oculoplastic surgery is often necessary to completely correct the condition.